The LMS provides a platform for the use of a range of learning technologies.

 Cadmus is an online assessment tool, where subject coordinators create and students complete written assessment tasks in a dedicated environment, accessed through the LMS.

-FeedbackFruits provides a series of tools designed to enhance student engagement with course content.
+FeedbackFruits provides a series of tools designed to enhance feedback and student engagement with course content.

 Gradescope is an assessment tool that supports online submission, grading, and feedback.
 It is particularly relevant for STEM subjects and other areas that require hand written and hand drawn responses from students.